How to use HTML5 gateway as RD-Gateway

 3. restart HTML5 server to take changes effect

-How to allow INTERNET RDP servers as target via RD Gateway.
+How to allow any INTERNET RDP servers as target via RD Gateway.

-As described above due security limitation internet RDP servers are not allowed, only of intranet type, so read this FAQ if you still want to allow internet servers to be allowed to connect via RD gateway.
+As described above due security limitation internet RDP servers are not allowed by default, only of intranet type, so read this FAQ if you still want to allow any internet servers to be allowed to connect via RD gateway.

 1. locate *\Clients\webserver\settings.bin